 The local fishing industry is also on the way back, and there are some great places to enjoy the boat-fresh bounty.
 See it for yourself at the Sunfish Kamaishi fish market.
 For nature lovers, plan a day excursion to the spectacularly beautiful Sanriku Fukkō National Park, reachable in approximately one hour, 20 minutes by car.

-Which rugby games will Kamaishi host?
-Kamaishi's stadium is holding group stage game.
+Which rugby games did Kamaishi host?
+Kamaishi's stadium hosted group stage games.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!